redadoo/ft_libft/README.md

 ![GitHub stars](https://img.shields.io/github/stars/redadoo/ft_libft?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/redadoo/ft_libft?style=social)

-`libft` is a custom C library providing a collection of utility functions for common tasks in C programming.
+`libft` is a custom C library providing a collection of utility functions for common tasks in C programming. this project is part of the common core of 42

 ## Table of Contents